 - A. Attached row with rear vehicular access Multiple units attached side by side meeting a zero foot front setback with vehicular access via a rear alley. - 1.
-Rear setback for alley access is 15 feet from the centerline of the alley. - the NC zoning district. - E. Dwellings may have frontage on common open space or courtyard. - rezoning and must follow the process outlined in Section 3.3.5. - G. A good ratio of non-residential and residential shall be provided as deemed appropriate on a case-by-case basis by the Zoning Administrator.
+Rear setback for alley access is 15 feet from the centerline of the alley. - B. Attached row with front vehicular access Multiple units attached side by side meeting required setbacks with vehicular access from the front or corner side street. - C. The allowed dwelling units per acre shall be the same in the EC zoning district as in the NC zoning district. - D. In no case shall a row of attached single family dwellings be less than 60 feet.
+All single family attached dwellings shall meet the design standards found in Chapter 6 of this Code. - E. Dwellings may have frontage on common open space or courtyard.